zng-ui/zng/TODO/_current.md

     - Test if updates of a single key does not cause the others to update.
     - This should work by default due to the `WATCHER` implementation.
     - So `SyncConfig` needs to implement a variable cache too?
-        - Alot of extra computations for nothing in the `CONFIG` state.
+        - A lot of extra computations for nothing in the `CONFIG` state.
         - Just document it?
             - Maybe offer a `SharedConfig<C>` combinator that implements a strongly typed version of the `SwapConfig`.